 Deputy Assistant Secretary of State David Shear stated in March 2010 that "the United States is a strong, consistent supporter of Taiwan's meaningful participation in international organizations."
-He also stated that "Taiwan should be able to participate in organizations where it cannot be a member, such as the World Health Organization, the International Civil Aviation Organization. and other important international bodies whose activities have a direct impact on the people of Taiwan."
-Taiwan has sought status as an "observer" in the International Civil Aviation Organization (ICAO) and U.N.
+He also stated that "Taiwan should be able to participate in organizations where it cannot be a member, such as the World Health Organization, the International Civil Aviation Organization, and other important international bodies whose activities have a direct impact on the people of Taiwan."
+Taiwan has sought status as an observer in the International Civil Aviation Organization (ICAO) and U.N.
 Framework Convention on Climate Change (UNFCCC).
 Taiwan's airlines (China Airlines, Eva Air, and TransAsia Airways) are members of the International Air Transport Association (IATA).
 Taiwan's Flight Safety Foundation provides indirect communication between domestic aviation authorities and airlines and the ICAO based in Montreal.
 In 2011, Taiwan joined the Civil Air Navigation Services Organization (CANSO), which is an observer in ICAO.
-In December 2012, President Ma said that over 1 million flights pass through Taiwan's airspace each year.
-Taiwan's challenges include justifying the practical gains and gaining PRC support.
-While the State Department stopped short of publicly expressing support for Taiwan's "observership" in ICAO, Congress has supported this stance in legislation.
-In July 2010, the House passed (by voice vote) H.Con.Res.
-266 (Berkley) to express the sense of Congress that Taiwan should be accorded observer status in ICAO.
-In September 2011, the Senate agreed (by voice vote) to S.Con.Res.
-17 (Menendez) with the same sense of Congress.
-The House also agreed (by voice vote) to S.Con.Res.
-17 in September 2012, after Representatives Ros-Lehtinen, Royce, and Berman spoke on the floor in support of the resolution.
-On March 14, 2013, Senator Robert Menendez, chairman of the Foreign Relations Committee, and Representative Edward Royce, chairman of the Foreign Affairs Committee, introduced S. 579 and H.R.
-1151 to direct the Secretary of State to develop a strategy to obtain observer status for Taiwan at the ICAO.
-Taiwan seeks to participate in the ICAO assembly (held once in three years) from September 24-October 4 in Montreal.
+Many believe that Taiwan's direct communication with ICAO would enhance international aviation security and safety.
+In July 2013, President Ma said that over 1.3 million flights pass through Taiwan's controlled airspace each year.
+Taiwan's challenges include justifying the practical gains, offering contributions, and gaining PRC support.